Advanced manufacturing plants

 This ingredient will be used in a new prescription medicine being developed to treat rare but serious forms of epilepsy in children.
 The medicine, known as Epidiolex, has recently completed trials at Great Ormond Street Hospital for Children in London, as well as other hospitals in the UK, Europe and the US.
 This contract with GW Pharmaceuticals is a further step in making this medicine more widely available.

-The active ingredient in Epidiolex is known as Cannabidiol (CBD) and it is sourced from a non-psychoactive variety of the cannabis plant family, specifically bred for medical purposes.
+The active ingredient.
+Cannabidiol (CBD), is sourced from a non-psychoactive variety of the cannabis plant family, specifically bred for medical purposes.
 We started growing these plants in January 2017.

 The crop will make a worthwhile contribution to the control of a debilitating childhood disease.
-Annually, we will produce enough of this ingredient to treat the equivalent of up to 40,000 children globally.
+Annually, we will produce enough of this ingredient to treat thousands of children globally per year.